vishandi/tp/docs/UserGuide.md

 * `ADDRESS` should only contain alphanumeric characters and the following punctuations: **!"#$&'()\*+,-.:;<=>?@**.
 Its length should not exceed 80 characters.
 * `EMAIL` should be a **valid** email with length not exceeding 60 characters.
 * **Valid** `EMAIL` are emails that are of the format *local-part@domain* and adhere to the following constraints:
   * The local-part should only contain alphanumeric characters and the following special characteres: **+_.-**.
-It cannot start or end with any special characters.
+It cannot start or end with any special characters and cannot have consecutive special characters.
   * The domain part is made up of domain labels separated by periods (e.g. domain-label1.domain-label2.com).
 It must end with a domain label at least 2 characters long, each domain label starts and end with alphanumeric characters, and each domain label consists of only alphanumeric characters, separated only by hyphens, if any.
 * `TAG` should only contain alphanumeric characters and be at most 30 characters long.
 It should not contain whitespaces and cannot be blank.
 * You cannot add duplicate persons.
 Persons are considered to be duplicates if they share the same name (case-insensitive) and phone number.